 This year, we invited all members of the multi-professional intensive care team to submit abstracts on themes including:

-The top six abstracts have been selected for live presentation in this session, where presenters will share their work and respond to questions from judges and the audience.
+The top five abstracts have been selected for live presentation in this session, where presenters will share their work and respond to questions from judges and the audience.

 Chief Executive Officer, Intensive Care Society